Log Splitter Safety

 8. Never Operate Gas-Powered Splitters Indoors

-As with any other kind of power equipment, don't use gas-powered machinery indoors.
+Don't use gas-powered machinery indoors as with any other power equipment.
 The fumes produced by a gas-powered engine contain carbon monoxide.

 Running a gas-powered log splitter inside your garage or shed is the same as running a car inside.
 The poisonous fumes are odorless and deadly.